alejandro-cobo/video-face-tracking/README.md

 If you want to visualize the detections in a video file before generating annotation files, you can run ```python scripts/demo.py <VIDEO_FILE>```

+## Other functionalities

+The directory ```scripts``` contains more useful programs for processing video
+datasets:

+- ```crop_faces.py```: after computing JSON annotation files, you can use this script to crop the detected faces and save them as image files.
+- ```reduce_size.py```: tool to post-process the JSON annotations by rounding floating point numbers.
+- ```trim_faces.py```: remove faces from JSON annotation files with less than a number of annotated frames.
+Useful to remove faulty detections.

 ## Acknowledgements

 This repo uses pre-trained face detection and recognition models provided by